IntuitDeveloper/intuit-api-docs/docs/getting-started/getting-started.md

 ---
 layout: default
-title: Getting Started
+title: Get Started
 nav_order: 2
 has_children: true
 permalink: /docs/getting-started/
 ---

-# Getting Started
+# Get Started

 Use the following pages to help get started with the GraphQL API.